systematic-chaos/amazon-training-exercises/README.md

 to the customer's location.
 Given an array representing the locations of N vegetarian restaurants in the city, this algorithm finds the nearest X vegetarian restaurants to the customer's location.

+**`building_lot.py`:**
+You are in charge of preparing a recently purchased lot for one of Amazon's new buildings.
+The lot is covered with trenches and has a single obstacle that needs to be taken down before the foundation can be prepared for the building.
+The demolition robot must remove the obstacle before process can be made on the building.
+The algorithm implemented determines the minimum distance required for the demolition robot to remove the obstacle.